freddavies/PypeIt/doc/spectrographs/apf_levy.rst

 -------------

-For the flat fields, currently the nightly calibrations produce 50 "wide flats" but only 12 "narrow flats".
+For the flat fields, currently the nightly calibrations produce 50 "wide flats" but only 12 "narrow flats" for each calibration run, so there could be twice as many in total of each.
-The 3"  arc-second long slit is used for the narrow flats and the 8" arc-second long slit is used for the wide flats.

 Slit tracing